The Value of APs and AP Exams

-The end of April only means two things: the end of those delicious egg-shaped Reese’s Peanut Butter Cups, and the beginning of the most dreaded academic time of year — AP testing.
-You have probably heard many rumors of AP testing, but in this blog post, we will put some rumors to rest and give you the scoop on what an AP class and exam means to you, Admissions Officers, and how to be smart about which APs you take.
+The end of April only means two things: the end of those delicious egg-shaped Reese’s Peanut Butter Cups, and the beginning of the most dreaded academic time of year — AP exams.
+You have probably heard many rumors of AP exams, but in this blog post, we will put some rumors to rest and give you the scoop on what an AP class and exam means to you, Admissions Officers, and how to be smart about which APs you take.

 Admissions Officers mainly will first look at your transcript and calculate your GPA based on just the transcript, so self-studying for APs won’t help your GPA.
 If you don’t report your AP scores, or they get the score after your application has been evaluated, then they don’t take that into account at all in the admissions process.
 Mainly they want to know, did you take a rigorous class?
 If so, how did you perform?

-In fact, mostly AP testing would be used by an Admissions Officer as only an additional data point.
+In fact, mostly AP exams would be used by an Admissions Officer as only an additional data point.
 Let’s say you took AP Biology, and one semester you got an A while another semester you got a B. You take the AP exam and score a 4.
-In this case, this 4 backs up the B data point and not the A data point, whereas if you scored a 5, that data point would back up the A data point.
+In this case, this 4 backs up the B data point and not the A data point.
+Whereas if you scored a 5, that data point would back up the A data point.
 All-in-all, if you aren’t confident you can get an A in an AP class, then it might not be the right class to take.

 Want to know if you’re taking the right APs?
 Curious what else you could (and should) be doing with your time?
 Contact ReadyEdgeGo by sending us an email at firstname.lastname@example.org.
 Image provided by Albert.io